How to Build Confidence

 What does not having confidence cost you?

 Because when you lack confidence, you don’t pursue your dreams.
 Translation: you’ll never get the job because you don’t step outside of your safety zone to pursue it; you shy away from the girl or guy you’re crushing on out of fear of rejection; you don’t chase the adventure or life that you want out of fear something might go horribly wrong.
 In short, you’ll always settle for safe and get stuck in a comfort zone.
+Learn how to build confidence now and stop settling for less than you deserve.

 - People weighed down by doubt never believe what they’ve done is good enough.
 They spend significantly more time on a project than their bolder peers.